IMPACT

 Transportation

-Problem: People who relied on public transit could not get to work on Sundays or evenings; that people had to cross dangerous intersections like the I-64 interchange to be able to go grocery shopping; people were having to spend as much as $40 on taxis to get access social services because no bus line served the county government office
+Problem: People who relied on public transit could not get to work on Sundays or evenings; that people had to cross dangerous intersections like the I-64 interchange to be able to go grocery shopping; people were having to spend as much as $40 on taxis to get access to social services because no bus line served the county government office.

 Solutions: Sunday bus service on the two most heavily traveled routes, night service on route 5, and creation of a new bus route to serve the county office building and low-income neighborhoods.